Having a funeral plan saves you more than just money

 Most of us remain unaware of funeral costs until the time comes to arrange a funeral for a family member or friend.
 The cost of a funeral plan will depend on whether you are planning a simple celebration or an elaborate occasion.

 According to the financial advisors of ASIC’s Money Smart initiative, funerals in Australia can cost anywhere between $4,000 and $15,000.

 Creating a funeral plan: What do I need to pay for?

 When arranging a funeral, you will need to budget for a wide range of services and items.
 The costs associated with a funeral can include payments for:

 - Death certificates

 - Refreshments, if a wake is to be held

-A Burial can be a more expensive funeral option.
+Burial plans can be a more expensive funeral option.
 The costs associated with purchasing a casket, a burial plot or vault, headstone or plaque, can all rapidly accumulate.

-Choosing cremation over burial may be a way to reduce funeral costs.
-We understand that cultural and religious beliefs will often play a role in your decision when choosing between a cremation or a burial service.
+Choosing cremation over burial plans may be a way to reduce funeral costs.
+We understand that cultural and religious beliefs will often play a role in your decision when choosing between a cremation or burial plans.
 Your research will reveal a range of funeral service options to suit every budget.

 Floral tributes can become expensive.
 To save on costs you might like to request that family and friends contribute flowers from their own gardens to feature during the service.